landscaping jobs in recession

 As of June 2022, businesses in Canada have posted almost 70 percent more job openings compared to pre-pandemic levels.

-However, they are competing for 13 percent fewer unemployed workers than those available in February 2020.
-This shortage is significantly impacting companies, with over half of Canadian businesses reporting that labour shortages are hindering their ability to increase production.
-This percentage has risen from 40 percent before the pandemic and 30 percent a decade ago.
+However, they compete for 13 percent fewer unemployed workers than those available in February 2020.
+This shortage is significantly impacting companies, with over half of Canadian businesses reporting that labor shortages are hindering their ability to increase production.
+This percentage rose from 40 percent before the pandemic to 30 percent a decade ago.

-Labour remains a significant concern, fuel costs have now become slightly more worrisome.
+Labor remains a significant concern; fuel costs have become slightly more worrisome.
 Landscape contractors are understandably worried about fuel prices, although there might be some relief shortly.

 In 2021, the average price of regular gasoline in the United States was $3.02 per gallon, compared to an average of $2.18 per gallon in 2020, representing a nearly 40 percent increase.
 The positive news is that the agency predicts gasoline prices will only rise by 1 percent, averaging $3.06 per gallon in 2022.